zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-3.md

 Isabel says, “You’ve got to be kidding me!”
 This, again, is an informal expression, which means you must be joking - I can't believe I'm hearing what you are telling me or you cannot be serious - this is wrong - you've got to be kidding me.
 Not something you would say to your boss; maybe something you could say to a friend.
 It means that you don't believe the other pers on.

 Isabel says, “You’re complaining about me talking on the phone when your friend Deepak stops by ten times a day to shoot the breeze?”
 Isabel is saying how can you complain about me when your friend is always here talking to you.
-To shoot, “shoot,” t he breeze, “breeze,” means to gossip - to talk, usually not about anything very serious, to have a relaxed conversation.
+To shoot, “shoot,” the breeze, “breeze,” means to gossip - to talk, usually not about anything very serious, to have a relaxed conversation.

 Isabel goes on to say, “I can't stand” Deepak - “I can't stand that guy.”
 To not be able to stand someone or something means to not  be able to put up with or to tolerate someone or something - to be frustrated - to be tired of being bothered by that thing or that person.
 If you say, “I can't stand my mother -in-law,” you mean I don't like her - I don't get along with her.
 That's just  an example, of course!